monyarm/NovelVM/README.md

           Software Synth
 ```

-In this example, you can configure ScummVM to use the "Software Synth"
+In this example, you can configure NovelVM to use the "Software Synth"
 instead of the default "Serial Port 2" by adding a line

     dmedia_port=Software Synth

-to your configuration file in the section \[scummvm\], or setting
+to your configuration file in the section \[novelvm\], or setting
-`SCUMMVM_PORT=Software Synth` in your environment.
+`NOVELVM_PORT=Software Synth` in your environment.

 ### 7.7) TiMidity++ MIDI server support